darthoctopus/mesa-notes/MESA_notes.md

 best_fit = do_sophisticated_optimisation(cost, x0, *args, **kwargs)
 ```

 You might want to save the cost function and output parameters of each sample somewhere convenient, since they're reset each time you run `astero`.
+This allows you to use `astero` in conjunction with, for example, the Levenberg-Marquardt or BFGS gradient-based optimisation schemes (which require the numerical computation of local derivatives) that come packaged with `scipy`.
+For problems where multimodality isn't an issue, these generally yield much faster convergence, and also allow you to estimate uncertainties from the numerical derivatives.
+Of course, if you're using the Levenberg-Marquardt scheme, you should use the (signed) residual vector rather than naively ingest `astero`'s computed cost function.

 ## Common issues: asteroseismology